 Accessibility for Ontarians with Disabilities Act (AODA) Compliance

-5 quick facts about AODA compliance
+Four quick facts about AODA compliance

-• Regardless of size or industry, the AODA applies to all organizations registered in Ontario, and sets forth standards for accessibility in five key areas: customer service, employment, information and communications, transportation, and public spaces.
+- The AODA sets forth standards for accessibility in five key areas: customer service, employment, information and communications, transportation, and public spaces.

 WCAG: The standard for AODA compliance

+To comply with the AODA’s web accessibility requirements, all web content must conform with WCAG.
 WCAG is a set of technical standards that, when applied, make online content accessible for users of all abilities.
 At a high level, WCAG standards suggest a site should be perceivable, operable, understandable, and robust:

-• Perceivable = Information and user interface components must be presented to users in ways that they can perceive.
+- Perceivable: Information and user interface components must be presented to users in ways that they can perceive.
 For example, it’s important to present information that can be perceived in different ways, where a user can adjust color contrast or font size, or view captions for videos.

-• Operable = User interface components and navigation must be functional for users in ways they can operate.
+- Operable: User interface components and navigation must be functional for users in ways they can operate.
 For example, a user must be able to perform required interactions using a keyboard or voice commands, not just using a mouse.

-• Understandable = Information and user interface operation must be understandable.
+- Understandable: Information and user interface operation must be understandable.
 For example, information and instructions should be clear and navigation methods should be easy to understand and use.

-• Robust = Content must be robust enough so that it can be interpreted reliably by a wide variety of users and types of assistive technologies.
+- Robust: Content must be robust enough so that it can be interpreted reliably by a wide variety of users and types of assistive technologies.
 As technologies evolve, code and content should remain accessible for users of common and current assistive devices and tools.

 WCAG was developed by the Web Accessibility Initiative of the World Wide Web Consortium (W3C), and updates are reflected in the version number.
 For example, the first release was WCAG 1.0.
-Subsequent releases include 2.0, 2.1, and soon, 2.2.
+Subsequent releases include 2.0, 2.1, and 2.2.
 Each version includes a set of specific success criteria that build on the previous set.
-A, AA, and AAA represent the three levels of WCAG conformance.
-Each level builds on the previous level like a pyramid.
-So, in order to meet Level AA, you must meet all of Level A, and in order to meet Level AAA, you must meet all of Level AA.
+There are three levels of WCAG conformance: A, AA, and AAA.
+While A represents the base level of conformance, AAA is the highest conformance level achievable.
+Each level expands on the previous—so to meet Level AA, you must meet all of Level A, andin order to meet Level AAA, you must meet all of Level AA.The AODA mandates that web content meets WCAG 2.0 AA success criteria, with two exceptions: criteria 1.2.4 (live captions) and criteria 1.2.5 (audio descriptions).
+To evaluate whether your website is AODA compliant, download our AODA Compliance Checklist, which includes an interactive WCAG 2.0 AA success criteria checklist.

 Request a free risk assessment